Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 For the \fr limit of the class of all finite complete graphs with edges colored by countably many colors, it is possible to construct unavoidable colorings using arbitrarily many colors.
 This shows that the assumption of a finite language is necessary in Theorem~\ref{thm:main_intro}.

-On the other hand, it is possible to prove finite big Ramsey degrees for the homogeneous unconstrained hypergraph which has hyperedges of each finite arity (this is work in progress).
+On the other hand, it is possible to prove finite big Ramsey degrees for the homogeneous unconstrained hypergraph which has hyperedges of each finite arity~\cite{braunfeld2023big}.
 It suggests that $\omega$-categoricity might be a relevant property in the study of big Ramsey degrees; see also Subsection 7.3 of \cite{Zuc19}.